ioO/django-billjobs/docs/source/index.rst

 *A django billing app for coworking space*

-.. note:: **Warning end of life**
+.. note:: **Warning: I maintain this project 2/3 times a year.**

-   This project is going to be closed soon.
-Do not use for a new project
+   If you start a new coworking space as a french non-profit organization, this project could help you on the first time.
+Otherwise, it must be wiser to use another peace of software.

 -------------------------
 What is django-billjobs ?